meedan/check-web/README.md

 Then you can use `npm run transifex:upload` and `npm run transifex:download` to upload and download translations, respectively.

+### Applying css styles

+#### Components
+Use locally scoped css styles for all components.
+Reference a css file with `[componentname].module.css` as the naming pattern to automatically enable [css module scoping](https://github.com/css-modules/css-modules).

 ### Maintaining `package-lock.json`

 Run `docker-compose exec web npm install [--save-dev] MODULE [...]`.
 This will